mlab-lattice/lattice/docs/devel/building.md

   - Enters the build container and runs `make docker-push-image IMAGE=<target-name>`
 - `make docker-hack-push-all-images`
   - Enters the build container and runs `make docker-push-all-images`

+### Best practices

+In general, you should always default to simply running `make build`.
+This will run `gazelle` to make sure you have up-to-date `BUILD` files as well as ensure that everything can compile.